Tesla Supercharger

 The Tesla Supercharger network is an electric vehicle fast charging network built and operated by American vehicle manufacturer Tesla, Inc.

 The Supercharger network was introduced on September 24, 2012, as the Tesla Model S entered production, with six stations in California.
 As of November 2025, Tesla operates a network of about 7,900 Supercharger stations with over 75,000 connectors worldwide.
 The majority are located in three regions: Asia Pacific (3,000 stations), North America (3,000), and Europe (1,500).
 Superchargers can currently output as much as 500 kilowatts (kW).

 Usage is typically billed by the energy consumed during charging.
-To discourage loitering, fees may be charged to customers who remain plugged in after charging has been completed.
+To discourage loitering, idle fees may be charged to customers who remain plugged in after charging has been completed and congestion fees may be charged to customers who remain plugged in after a charge level of 80% is reached.

 Technology

 One of the earliest supercharger stations in the United States, located in Lebec, California, has a solar canopy from Tesla Energy.

 Tesla typically places Superchargers near major highways at locations with amenities for drivers, such as restrooms, restaurants, and shopping.
 Some sites also have solar canopies and Megapacks installed by Tesla Energy to offset energy use and provide drivers with protection from the elements.

 When both pairs of this V1 Tesla Supercharger station stalls (A and B) are occupied, they share the available power of up to 120 kW combined.

 The original V1 and V2 Tesla supercharging stations were built with a single charger equipment cabinet consisting of four modules shared between two charge posts.
-When cars are connected to the two posts, and both request maximum power, the station will assign two or three of the four modules to the car plugged in first, and the rest to the later car, limiting the charging output to each car to 50%-50% or 75%-25%.
+When cars are connected to the two posts, and both request maximum power, the station will assign two or three of the four modules to the car plugged in first, and the rest to the later car, splitting the charging output 50/50% or 75/25%.

 As an alternative to the Supercharger, in 2015, Tesla briefly implemented a battery swapping station at Harris Ranch in California.
 The Tesla battery station performed a few swaps and was discontinued shortly afterwards.

 "Urban" Supercharger posts were introduced in September 2017.
 These more compact posts have a maximum power delivery of 72 kW but do not share equipment with other posts, allowing the maximum power to be delivered.
 These more compact posts are primarily deployed in urban areas such as shopping malls, parking lots, and garages.